 Central European Journal of Politics

-The Central European Journal of Politics is indexed in the ERIH Plus database.
+The Central European Journal of Politics is the official journal of the Central European Political Science Association (CEPSA) and is indexed in the DOAJ, ERIH Plus and Index Copernicus

 About the Journal

 An electronic reviewed journal Central European Journal of Politics seeks to be a platform for developing theoretically and methodologically original scientific discussions articulating a conceptual and comparative perspective in political science, employing both quantitative and qualitative approaches.
-The Central European Journal of Politics is indexed in the ERIH Plus database.
+The Central European Journal of Politics is indexed in the DOAJ, ERIH Plus and Index Copernicus.
+From 2022, the Central European Journal of Politics is the official journal of the Central European Political Science Association (CEPSA)

 Territorially, the attempts aim to primarily cover an area of Central and Eastern Europe; however, any contributions addressing the countries not incorporated into this area are also welcome, provided they bring new findings that may innovate research topics applicable in the future in a research of the area of Central and Eastern Europe.
 Furthermore, another very important aspect is the emphasis on interdisciplinary approach, engaging not only the topics within the field of political science, but also from other social science disciplines, such as sociology, international relations, foreign and security studies, geography, area studies, media studies, political economy, and others.